When FlutterFlow Is the Right Choice for Mobile Apps

 Learn more about how we choose between platforms for different project types.

-LowCode Agency is a software development agency that builds applications using the optimal approach for each project, low-code platforms (Bubble, FlutterFlow, Glide), AI-assisted development (Cursor, Claude Code), or full custom code (Next.js, React, Supabase).
-Founded in 2020, they have completed 350+ projects serving clients including Medtronic, American Express, and Coca-Cola.
+At LOW/CODE Agency, we help SMBs compete with AI-powered software built for them — custom web and mobile apps, RAG systems, chatbots, and intelligent agents delivered by a senior development team.lowcode.agency/blog/what-is-low-code">low-code platforms (Bubble, FlutterFlow, Glide), AI-assisted development (Cursor, Claude Code), or full custom code (Next.js, React, Supabase).
+Founded in 2020, they have completed 450+ projects serving clients including Medtronic, American Express, and Coca-Cola.

 When mobile is central to the product, FlutterFlow is our go-to recommendation.